ben-wes/2dradio/README.md

 # 2dradio
 2d radio button abstraction for Pd vanilla

-_(based on dynamic patching of a row of vradios and their value and visibility management through clone)_
+_(based on dynamic patching of a row of vradios. value and visibility management through clone)_

 ## Usage:
 * create 2d radio area with `[2dradio <columns> <rows>]`